mvolkmann/top-state-hook/README.md

 and will share it.

-When any component that is sharing this state calls one of the update methods to change the state value, all the components that are using it will be re-rendered.
+When any component that is sharing this state calls the set function change the state value, all the components that are using it will be re-rendered.

 A component can make any number of calls to `useTopState`